About the author

 One downside of freelancing is that you do not receive sick pay or paid vacation leave, so you save money each month.

-When you are bringing in regular money, hire an accountant to take care of the financial side of your freelance business.
+When bringing in regular money, hire an accountant to take care of the financial side of your freelance business.
 The money you spend, a good accountant will save you 3 or 4 times in taxes.

-Ask for 50% of the payment upfront
+Ask For 50% of the Payment Upfront.

 If the client will not process 50% upfront, the next best option is to set milestones with your client.
 When you reach a specific stage in the project, they will pay you a percentage of the final bill.